ibmresilient/resilient-community-apps/fn_risk_fabric/README.md

 ### RF Example: Mitigate Persistent Insider Threats
 Example workflow for classifying and mitigating persistent insider threats.
 Add other integration functions such as disabling users in LDAP and notifying managers to create a fully-automated mitigation process.
-Currently, workflow just adds Tasks as examples.
+Currently, workflow only adds Tasks as examples.

 ![RF Example: Mitigate Persistent Insider Threats](./screenshots/rf-example-mitigate-persistent-insider-threats.png)